Design Technology

 At Westcliff Primary Academy, we aim to give the children the skills to design, make and evaluate their own products, following a design brief in a variety of contexts.
 Children will have the opportunity to develop their technical knowledge by using a range of tools and materials to create their products.

 These key concepts underpin learning in each milestone.
-This enables pupils to reinforce and build upon prior learning, make connections and develop subject specific language.
+This enable pupils to reinforce and build upon prior learning, make connections and develop subject specific language.

 How do we teach DT at Westcliff?

-Design Technology is taught using the Chris Quigley Curriculum as a starting point.
-Planning is progressive and skills are revisited from Years 1 to 6 to ensure children have deeper understanding of concepts and techniques.
+Design Technology is taught using the Grammarsaurus DT scheme as a starting point.
+Our skills progression starts in EYFS as children are taught to research, design, make, evaluate and are taught the fundamentals of technical knowledge.
 Knowledge, skills and understanding are progressively built upon through each of the areas of experience of designing, making, evaluating, technical knowledge and cooking and nutrition.
 Within each discipline this has been provided through gradually extending the breadth of content, increasing the depth of knowledge and understanding and focusing on improving the quality of responses and outcomes.

 Design Technology Curriculum